-- if cable insulations are undamaged. - 1.
+- if cables are kinked or squeezed. - if cable insulations are undamaged. - 1.
 Install the nozzle (pos.
 3) in the nozzle retainer frame plate (pos.
 53). - At the same time carefully bend the connection cables of the nozzle according to the position of the cable channels.
 The minimum bending radius is 15 mm.
 The connection cables can only be bended once.
 Fix the nozzle (pos.
 3) by screwing in two socket head screws (pos.
 3.1, ISO 4762 min.
 8.8) up to the stop.
 Tighten with matching torque.
-See chapter "9.2 Tightening torques for manifold screw connections and - Place the connection cables in the cable channels and mark them according to their function (power / thermocouple) and position in the mould. - 3.
-Carefully slide the contour plate (pos.
+See chapter "9.2 Tightening torques for manifold screw connections and retaining screws". - Place the connection cables in the cable channels and mark them according to their function (power / thermocouple) and position in the mould. - Carefully slide the contour plate (pos.
 56) over the nozzle.
 The sealing collar of the tip insert must not be damaged.
 Screw contour plate (pos.
 56) and nozzle retainer frame plate (pos.
 53) together.